danielcdias/home-server/pi-hole/README.md

 ## Overview

-This folder contains the Docker Compose configuration for running Pi-Hole as a DNS server.
+This folder contains the configuration for running Pi-Hole as a DNS server.
 Pi-Hole acts as a network-wide ad blocker, protecting all devices on your home network.

 The setup is configured to expose the necessary DNS ports and a web interface for managing the service.